-

 3. Build effective dashboards

 Building dashboards enables you to balance high-level insights with detailed data analysis.
-While your dashboards might need to appeal to different audiences, each graph should serve a clear purpose or target audience.
+While your dashboards might need to appeal to different audiences, each visualization should serve a clear purpose or target audience.

 Keep the design clean and focused.
 Avoid distracting colors or unnecessary elements that might muddy the core message.